mjmichael73/mjmichael73/README.md

 - **Database Management:** Strong experience with SQL, NoSQL, and data modeling to design efficient and scalable databases.

 ### My Projects
 Over the years, I've worked on a multitude of projects, from small scripts to large-scale enterprise applications.
-Here are some categories you can explore:
+Here are some of my personal projects:

 - **Python Projects:**:
   - Realtime Data Pipeline using Kafka and OpenSearch: https://github.com/mjmichael73/python-wikimedia-kafka-opensearch